JonasReich/bomberman-colors/README.md

 ![](screenshot.png)

-The directory structure and base of the project were copied from Jakob Thomsens and Christoph Minnameiers bomberman AI exercise at [Mediadesign University of Applied Sciences](http://www.mediadesign.de/).
+The directory structure and base of the project were copied from Jakob Thomsen's and Christoph Minnameier's bomberman AI exercise at [Mediadesign University of Applied Sciences](http://www.mediadesign.de/).

 The main project source code, C++ project, compiled executables and ppm-maps are in the 'bomber_clone_tcp' directory.